 And every Wednesday evening, according to the resort's website, guests can enjoy a Six Star Seafood Night dinner buffet that features “a sumptuous array consisting of an appetizer table, two pound lobsters, freshly grilled fish and meat items, salads and a dessert bar accompanied by a saxophonist under the stars.”

-Sounds tempting, but for those who prefer more casual fare, you can’t go wrong with Trump's delicious Mar-a-Lago Turkey Burgers, which got rave reviews from none other than Oprah Winfrey herself.
-“I believe [it] may be the best turkey burger in the entire world," Oprah is quoted on her wesbite as saying.
+Sounds fabulous, but if you prefer more casual fare, you might like to try a delicious Mar-a-Lago Turkey Burger, which got rave reviews from none other than Oprah Winfrey herself.
+“I believe [it] may be the best turkey burger in the entire world," she was quoted as saying in an article posted on her website.

-If you'd like to make some Mar-a-Lago Turkey Burgers this weekend (and who wouldn't with that kind of celebrity endorsement?) here is the original recipe from Oprah.com:
+If you'd like to whip up some Mar-a-Lago Turkey Burgers this week, here is the original recipe from Oprah.com:

 1/4 cup thinly sliced scallions